Choosing between MKV and MP4 is one of the most common decisions when working with video files.

 - Use MKV for personal media libraries, archiving, and when you need multiple audio/subtitle tracks.

+- Use MP4 for sharing, streaming, mobile playback, and maximum compatibility.
 Many people maintain both formats: MKV files for their home media servers and MP4 versions for sharing or portable devices.
 With modern conversion tools, switching between formats is straightforward.

 The key insight is that both formats can contain the same high-quality video.
 Your choice should be based on how you plan to use the file, not which format has better quality because quality depends on the codec, not the container.